Sponsors of

 and races at Curborough, Silverstone, Snetterton and the Brighton

 in 2005.
-The car was sold on to Rodney
+Tony sold the WSM to Rodney

 wall at Silverstone, Malcolm took 9059 MY to Delta Garage for WSM treatment and instigated what is possibly the best looking of the